Last updated: 9/19/23 | September 19th, 2023

 But let’s be real: lots of fantastic destinations — including many in the US — have a similar reputation.
 It doesn’t mean the entire country is “bad” or that you can’t have a great, safe time there.
 You just need to take certain precautions, just like you would in much of the world.
 That starts with being well informed.

 To help you stay safe, here are my top tips for traveling safely in Mexico as a solo female traveler:

 I tend to base my travel destinations on suggestions from others or photos that I’ve seen and saved, usually from Instagram.
 That’s how I ended up road-tripping in Baja California, checking out the cenotes of Tulum, attending a women’s retreat in Sayulita, and falling in love with Isla Holbox.

-But lately, crime has increased in parts of the Riviera Maya, and tourist cities that used to be popular destinations, like Acapulco, have since become more synonymous with cartels.
+But lately, crime has increased in parts of the Riviera Maya (largely fueled by tourists’ desire for drugs), and tourist cities that used to be popular destinations, like Acapulco, have since become more synonymous with cartels.
 Just because something was popular ten years ago doesn’t mean it is a good place to visit now.

 How do you know?
 If you’ve got someplace in mind, do a quick Google search for the town along with “crime” or “tourist crime.”
 Keep in mind: the media can really overplay things.
 I like to look at as many specific statistics as I can, when available.

 I also like posting on message boards (like TripAdvisor’s) when planning trips to get the most current information.
 Local expat Facebook groups can also be helpful.
 Here’s one specifically for Tulum, for example.
 You’ll be able to ask people who are living or on the ground there what their experience is.
 This works for almost any major area of Mexico (and the world).